-TotalMed Staffing's President or Clinical Liaison conducts annual assessments of all staff.
-Quarterly performance evaluations are solicited via phone calls from to review clinical performance based on client feedback.
-The President or Clinical Liaison and clients evaluate employee job performance based on the functions and standards as outlines in the job descriptions.
-The President or Clinical Liaison and employee will identify strengths, accomplishments and areas for improvement and development.
-All hospital reviews, including initial and random assessments are also incorporated into the ninety-day and annual performance review.
-Employees will also update their competency self-assessments at this time.
+TotalMed Staffing conducts periodic assessments of all staff.
+Periodic performance evaluations are solicited to review clinical performance based on client feedback.
+TotalMed and their clients evaluate employee job performance based on the functions and standards as outlines in the job descriptions.
+TotalMed, the client, and the employee will identify strengths, accomplishments and areas for improvement and development.
+All hospital reviews, including initial and random assessments are also incorporated into the annual performance review.
+Employees may also update their competency self-assessments at this time.

 If Performance Improvement is required, written recommendations identifying the performance expected will be created and will be used to gain the employee's commitment to perform to those expectations.
-The President or Clinical Liaison will provide written coaching, resources and suggestions to assist the employee in working toward the performance expectations established in this phase.
-In the event that a Performance Plan is created, it is expected that the President or Clinical Liaison conduct Progress Checks, or informal reviews of performance to determine if the agreed-upon goals and objectives are being achieved, to recognize achievements, to discuss developmental needs, and/or to provide assistance in the accomplishment of performance goals.
+The Quality Review team will provide written coaching, resources, and suggestions to assist the employee in working toward the performance expectations established in this phase.
+In the event that a Performance Plan is created, it is expected that the Quality Review team conduct Progress Checks, or informal reviews of performance to determine if the agreed-upon goals and objectives are being achieved, to recognize achievements, to discuss developmental needs, and/or to provide assistance in the accomplishment of performance goals.